 There are many advantages to a monetary system based on public money creation: a central bank / monetary authority making newly created, debt free money available to the state.
-It would resolve the debt problems of governments and thereby the current crisis as the government would no longer need to borrow money.
+It would resolve the debt problems of governments and thereby the current crisis as the governments borrowing needs would be greatly reduced.
 The current public debt could be paid off gradually without having to cut back on public expenditure.
 This would make more money available for government investment in sectors such as education, health care, research, infrastructure, environment, and safety, creating jobs and growth.